Site Map | Contact | Directory

 Those most successful in the job search take lots of initiative and send out résumés to a number of sites.
 TESOL students have an opportunity to develop job search skills (résumé, interview, etc.) through SU's Career Services, at 206-296-6080.
-You are also given tips for the job search in the field of ESOL at a monthly Job Seminar for graduates and near-graduates at S-TESL.
 You have an opportunity to network with ESOL professionals through your internship and through involvement in the state and national professional associations.
 The TESOL program also hosts occasional information sessions on teaching EFL in various parts of the world (these are announced via email).

 The TESOL program maintains current job listings on the bulletin board outside Loyola 411.
-Students who have taken or are taking courses at S-TESL have access to the employment resources, including job notices for employment in the U.S. and abroad, available in S-TESL's Student Lounge.
 Also available are the resources available on the TESOL organization’s Career Center website, including the TESOL Career Center's online Job Search.

 You should meet with your advisor prior to your initial registration for courses.
 You will receive registration information and a registration time for access to the registration system prior to each registration cycle via SU email.
 It is therefore critical that you activate and monitor your Seattle University email account.

 Registration is completed online at www.suonline.seattleu.edu.
 It is important to read the information carefully and follow the instructions.
 If for any reason you do not receive registration information, call the Registrar's Office immediately (206-220-8030).
 DO NOT WAIT UNTIL REGISTRATION BEGINS!